-"To me a cemetery could work out there if it wasn't too water intensive and if it fit in with the land," said county Supervisor Candace Andersen.
+"To me, a cemetery could work out there if it wasn't too water intensive and if it fit in with the land," said county Supervisor Candace Andersen, of Danville.
 "I will say there definitely is a need for a cemetery in the San Ramon Valley.
 We have the Alamo Cemetery, but it is already booked."

 Danville, Alamo, Blackhawk, Diablo and parts of San Ramon are in the Alamo-Lafayette Cemetery District.
 Residents pay district property taxes and are entitled to low-cost burials in the district's public cemeteries in Alamo and Lafayette.

-Lafayette Cemetery has about 400 spaces left, but all Alamo burial spots are sold, said Patricia Howard, the cemetery district manager.
-It does have room for cremation remains.
+Lafayette Cemetery has only about 400 spaces left, and all the Alamo burial spots are sold, said Patricia Howard, the cemetery district manager.
+Both have room for cremation remains.

-Project opponents are well organized and have made their voices heard at previous county meetings on the project.
+Project opponents are well-organized and have made their voices heard at county meetings on the project.

-"Primarily, it's a water issue," said Bill Newman, a partially retired cattle rancher who owns about 100 acres next to Corrie's land.
+"Primarily, it's a water issue," said Bill Newman, a cattle rancher who owns about 100 acres next to Corrie's land.
 "It's all wells out there.
 It's what you pull out of the aquifer is what you use out there.
-If we lose our water we're kind of stuck."
+If we lose our water, we're kind of stuck."

-Newman runs a website, called stopthecemetery.org, that outlines the project and concerns of neighbors.
-He said the cemetery will have a negative effect on the valley's rural nature and destroy the ridgeline.
+Newman runs a website, www.stopthecemetery.org, that outlines the project and neighbors' concerns.
+He said the cemetery will have a negative effect on the valley's rural setting and destroy the ridgeline.
 He also questions the need for such a big cemetery.

-Newman has a large circle of Tassajara Valley contacts he can rally when needed.
+Newman said he has a large circle of Tassajara Valley contacts he can rally when needed.
 Their concerns have shaped the environmental report being prepared by Hardman.

-Seth Adams, land programs director for Save Mount Diablo, said he has concerns with the project.
+Seth Adams, land programs director for Save Mount Diablo, said he has concerns about the project, too.
 The area is a hot spot for rare and endangered species, including the California red-legged frog, burrowing owl, American badger, tiger salamander and various plant and bird species.